 “Just one high-visibility incident can have a disastrous ripple effect that can cause major PR headaches and damage a brand’s reputation,” Peylina Chu, Antea Group Vice President and Technology Segment Leader, says.
 “And in the highly-competitive tech sector, maintaining a strong brand is a business imperative — from retaining and recruiting top talent to keeping loyal customers.”

 So, what steps can tech company EHS leaders take to proactively protect and bolster their brand?
-Below we offer tips and insights that can help you work brand building and protection into your overall EHS strategy.
+Below we offer reputation management tips and insights that can help you work brand building and protection into your overall EHS strategy.

 1. Market EHS as an integral part of company culture